About us: Hi! We are Richard & Mogsy, keen runners, swimmers and triathletes, now living back in Spain after a year in New Zealand (2021 - 2022).

 The next event of the year was in Engadin,

 Switzerland, also an Ötillö event.
-This was interesting, as it took place at altitude in the Swiss Alps - and the lake water was quite cold!
+This was interesting because it took place at altitude in the mountains of Switzerland, and the lake water was quite cold!
 We were very lucky with the weather, and had a great time.
 Read more about SwimRun Engadin.

 To replace the cancelled Delta d'Ebre (Spain) race we entered a mountain SwimRun event in Italy, in the Apennine hills between Florence and Bologna.
-This took place on 30 July, and turned out to be our favorite SwimRun race to date.
+This took place on 30 July 2017, and turned out to be our favorite SwimRun race to date.
 You can find out more about this Italian event at Bologna SwimRun.

-Our next challenge was to be in 2018, in New Zealand, at Bay of Islands, organised by Breca SwimRun.
+Our next challenge was in 2018, in New Zealand, at Bay of Islands, organized by Breca SwimRun.
 This was in April, but we had to pull out after Mogsy developed severe back pain from a slipped disc, which prevented us from doing enough training.

-We have just returned from our trip to New Zealand and Australia (for the 2018 Commonwealth Games), and we did manage to sneak in a 10km road race in Brisbane.
-So we were back into training, and had 2 Swimrun events lined up for 2018; we wanted to go to the Bologna swimrun in Italy again, but Mogsy developed a painful foot problem which took steroid injections and 8 weeks to settle.
+We returned from our trip to New Zealand and Australia (for the 2018 Commonwealth Games), and we managed to complete a 10km road race in Brisbane.
+So we were back in training, and we had two Swimrun events lined up for 2018: we wanted to go to the Bologna swimrun in Italy again, but Mogsy developed a painful foot problem which took steroid injections and eight weeks to settle.
 That meant no training, and so 2 more races cancelled.

-This site is new so do please keep popping back to see how we are getting on and to see the advice and updates we can give you as we progress on our SwimRun journey.
+This site is very active, and we are adding to it continuously, so do please keep popping back to see how we are getting on, and to see the advice and updates we give you on your SwimRun journey.

 Richard & Mogsy :)